biocatiit/website/content/pages/sector/orientation_2.rst

 computers except for your personal ones.
 Doing so constitutes a security violation and will be reported to the heads of Argonne Security and investigated.
-If you are found to be in violation of these policies, quite possibly you will never be allowed onsite again.
+If you are found to be in violation of these policies, quite possibly you will never be allowed on site again.

 As a user of BioCAT, you only have authorized access to those areas of Argonne which pertain to your experiment.
 This includes: